PacificBiosciences/sawfish/docs/user_guide.md

 #### Minor allele frequency

-On the discover step command line for each sample, a small-variant VCF file for that sample can be provided as an argument to `--maf`.
-The given VCF will be parsed to create a minor allele frequency track for the genome.
+On the discover step command line, a small-variant VCF (or BCF) file for that sample can be specified with the `--maf` argument.
+The given small-variant file will be parsed to create a minor allele frequency track for the genome.
 This information is written to an IGV visualization track for assessment and interpretation of the CNV output.
-This information may also be used for improved segmentation and CNV calling in the future, although it is not used in the current release.
+It may also be used for improved segmentation and CNV calling in the future, although it is not used in the current release.

-Any small-variant caller VCF with an `AD` entry for the small-variant calls could work for this purpose, but the feature is tested and best supported for the output from [DeepVariant](https://github.com/google/deepvariant).
+Any VCF/BCF with an `AD` entry for the small-variant calls should work for this purpose, but the feature is tested and best supported for the output from [DeepVariant](https://github.com/google/deepvariant).

+By default, sawfish will search the given VCF/BCF for the sample name from the input alignment file.
+An error will be reported if this sample name can't be found.
+An alternative sample name can be specified with the `--maf-sample-name` argument.

 ### Joint-call step inputs